Every Filipino has experienced or knows someone close to them who has experienced an emergency.

 - Whenever you get a bonus or cash incentive, make sure to also set aside a part of the extra money for your emergency fund.

 - For those with online bank accounts, it’s worth noting that some banks have features wherein they can automatically take part of your income and deposit it into another account.
 You can set how much it can deduct and when it should be deducted.

-- For those without a fixed income, the main emergency fund amount can be divided into smaller, more achievable amounts.
+- The main emergency fund amount can be divided into smaller, more achievable amounts for those without a fixed income.
 You can then set deadlines to achieve those amounts.
-For example, an emergency fund of Php 500,000 may sound intimidating.
-But if you divide it into multiple milestones with each one worth Php 100,000, Php 50,000, or Php 25,000, then the journey towards achieving your goal won’t feel and look as intimidating.
+For example, an emergency fund of PHP 500,000 may sound intimidating.
+But if you divide it into multiple milestones, with each one worth PHP 100,000, PHP 50,000, or PHP 25,000, then the journey towards achieving your goal won’t feel and look as intimidating.

 - Celebrate milestones.
-Give yourself a pat on the back or treat yourself to a milk tea each time you achieve the smaller targets.
+Pat yourself on the back or treat yourself to a milk tea each time you achieve the smaller targets.

 When Can I Use My Emergency Fund?

 There are three questions2 you have to ask yourself before you can use your emergency fund.

 Mother’s day, your anniversary, or your birthday happens on the same day every year.
 It is not unexpected.